 |ZIP Code||Average Annual Home Insurance Rate|

-Homeowners have a few decisions to make when shopping for a homeowners insurance policy, including how high or low to set their deductible.
-The deductible is the dollar amount that the insured must contribute toward a covered loss.
-Where you choose to set your homeowners deductible is directly related to how much you pay in insurance premiums.
+Among the plethora of options homeowners face when purchasing a home policy is how high or low to set the deductible.
+A deductible is the total dollar amount that the insured must contribute toward a covered loss.
+Choosing your deductible plays a significant role in how much you pay for your coverage.

-On the whole, choosing a lower deductible means that your insurance rates will be higher.
-This means that those aiming for lower insurance premiums will want to consider a higher homeowners deductible.
+On the whole, having a low deductible means that your insurance premiums will be higher.
+Therefore, if you are wanting lower home insurance rates, you’ll want to increase your deductible.
 It's worth remembering that your deductible should only be as high as you can reasonably pay in the event of a loss.

 |Deductible Level||Average Annual Homeowners Insurance Rate|

 If saving money is something you're concerned with, you might purchase insurance for your home and auto through the same insurance company.
 Bundling your homeowners and auto insurance can save you a substantial sum each month on your auto insurance bill.
 Bundling policies in St. Petersburg could, in fact, lead to average annual savings of 6%.

 |Company||Avg.
 Annual Auto Insurance Rate (With Bundle)|

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.